Man writing in class

 Awards

-Awards are not renewable; however, students may reapply to the program each year they meet eligibility requirements.
+Awards are not renewable.
+However, students may reapply to the program each year they meet eligibility requirements.
 Recipients may receive the award for a maximum of four years.

-Awards may be used for any education-related expenses.
+Awards are for undergraduate and graduate studies and may be used for any education-related expenses.
 Once tuition, fees and other on-campus expenses have been met, the college may release any remaining funds to the student for other education-related expenses.

 Notification

 Applicants will be notified by the end of June of their award status.
-This program is highly competitive and not all students applying for a scholarship will receive an award.
+This program is highly competitive, and not all students applying for a scholarship will receive an award.
 All applicants agree to accept the decision as final.

 Notifications are sent via email.
 When setting up your account, avoid using a school or work email.
 Instead, use an active, personal email address that you will continue to have access to.